ghostlexly/lt-node/readme.md

 ### Arguments

 - `--watch`: Watch for file changes and automatically recompile and rerun the TypeScript files.
-- `--noCheck`: Skip type checking, only compile and run the TypeScript files for faster execution.
+- `--noCheck`: Skip type checking, only compile and run the TypeScript files.

 ## Comparison with Other TypeScript Runtimes